Acuant/iOSSDKV11/README.md

 		setupResult.ui.notReadyTintColor = .orange
 		setupResult.ui.readyTintColor = .green

-		setupResult.ui.title = "title"// Specify a custom title to be shown.
+		setupResult.ui.title = "title" // Specify a custom title to be shown.
 Defaults to nil which will show an auto generated message.
 Set to empty string ("") to hide the message entirely. setupResult.ui.regularFont = "SomeFont"
 		setupResult.ui.boldFont = "SomeFont-Bold"
 		setupResult.ui.fonts = ["SomeFont", "SomeFont-Bold"] // If using custom fonts, specify them here (don't forget to add them to your Info.plist!)